COLUMN-A winter of market confusion :Mike Dolan | Business

 Returning to fundamental models of where interest rates should end up at the end of the cycle - so-called terminal rates - provides some anchor for bond and currency markets.
 But even that pre-supposes this centrally-mandated global recession and bounce-back of the past 18 months is anything like any other cycle we've seen.

-Mark Nash at Jupiter's Fixed Income Alternatives thinks the Fed is in an "unenviable position" and "has to choose between economic price stability and equity price stability."
-Compounding that dilemma are the financial stability arms of the central banks that warned once again this week that persistently easy money threatened to blow bubbles in everything from equities to crypto tokens and meme stocks.
+Mark Nash at Jupiter's Fixed Income Alternatives thinks the Fed is an "unenviable position" and "has to choose between economic price stability and equity price stability."
+Compounding that dilemma are the financial stability arms of the central banks that warned once again this week that persistently easy money threatened blowing bubbles in everything from equities to crypto tokens and meme stocks.

-Franklin Templeton's Fixed Income CIO Sonal Desai thinks it will come down to the post-pandemic labor supply in the end and how quickly returning job seekers can prevent temporary inflation spikes seeding a wage-price spiral.
+Franklin Templeton's Fixed Income CIO Sonal Desai thinks it will come down to post-pandemic labour supply in the end and how quickly returning job seekers can prevent temporary inflation spikes seeding a wage-price spiral.
 But she admits this could take a lot longer to assess than markets have patience for.
-"For now though, investors had better prepare for sluggish labor supply, persistent inflation, and rising financial volatility."
+"For now though, investors had better prepare for sluggish labour supply, persistent inflation and rising financial volatility."

 (by Mike Dolan, Twitter: @reutersMikeD Editing by Mark Potter)